Rear view of a vehicle shipping carrier truck as it travels cross-country through a remote, forested part of the country.

 • Read the reviews: Check reviews on Yelp and other online aggregators to see what other customers have to say about the company.

-• Get referrals: Check with your moving company or corporate relocation company, who often have relationships with reputable vehicle shipping companies.
+• Get referrals: Check with your moving company or corporate relocation company.
+These companies often have relationships with reputable vehicle shipping companies.

 • Be wary of large deposits or strange payment methods (like wire transfers): Most legitimate companies will require a small deposit or no deposit at all.
 It is normal for a company to prefer cash payments upon receipt of the vehicle.

-• Make sure the company is registered: All direct carriers and brokers must be registered with the U.S. Department of Transportation.
-Federal Motor Carrier Safety Administration (FMCSA).
-You can look up the company by name or its Motor Carrier (MC) number on the and check their status.
+• Make sure the company is registered: All direct carriers and brokers must be registered with the U.S. Department of Transportation Federal Motor Carrier Safety Administration (FMCSA).
+You can look up the company by name or its Motor Carrier (MC) number on the FMCSA website and check its status.

 There are two main ways of transporting a vehicle: open and enclosed.
 These methods are just what they sound like.